 - Fill the water tank.
 Note: Only switch on Dough proving once the cooking compartment has completely cooled down (to room temperature). - 2.
 Touch the Menu button. - 3.
 Touch the "Steaming" field. - 4.
-Use the rotary selector to set to "Dough proving ". - 5.
+Use the rotary selector to set to "Dough proving @". - 5.
 Touch the "Temperature" field and set the temperature using the rotary selector. - 6.
-Touch the "Duration" field and set the duration using the rotary selector. - Press the Start/Stop button to start.
+Touch the "Duration" field and set the duration using the rotary selector. - 7.
+Press the Start/Stop button to start.
 The appliance heats up.
-Once the appliance has heated up, an audible signal sounds and the operation begins.

 A signal sounds.
 The oven stops heating.
-You can cancel the audible signal early using the (b) button.
+You can cancel the audible signal early using the ^(b) button.